MadsRJ/CRABS_NordicRefDBs/README.md

 **Known issues with co-amplification of prokaryotes from environmental samples**

-Can also serve as reference database for primers amplifying shorter fragments contained within the same 313 bp region ... **(find examples Mads!)**
+Can also serve as reference database for primers amplifying shorter fragments contained within the same 313 bp region, such as:

-1) BF1 5′-ACWGGWTGRACWGTNTAYCC-3′ + BR1 5′-ARYATDGTRATDGCHCCDGC-3′ (3 bp more on the F-primer end, Elbrecht & Leese, 2017)
+1) BF1 5′-ACWGGWTGRACWGTNTAYCC-3′ + BR1 5′-ARYATDGTRATDGCHCCDGC-3′ (but do note three bp more on the F-primer end, Elbrecht & Leese, 2017)
-2) BF1 5′-ACWGGWTGRACWGTNTAYCC-3′ + BR2 5′-TCDGGRTGNCCRAARAAYCA-3′ (3 bp more on the F-primer end, Elbrecht & Leese, 2017)
+2) BF1 5′-ACWGGWTGRACWGTNTAYCC-3′ + BR2 5′-TCDGGRTGNCCRAARAAYCA-3′ (but do note three bp more on the F-primer end, Elbrecht & Leese, 2017)

 ##

 This is the database for those of you who want **one (COI) database to rule them all** for all of your metabarcoding projects - especially those focusing on environmental DNA samples (in contrast to bulk samples where e.g. sorting of specimens would maybe rule out the need for certain taxa in your reference database).
-On my setup, it takes ~12-14 hours from start of download to  ...
+On my setup, it takes ~12-14 hours from start of download to database completion.
 To create this monstrosity of a reference database, you obviously need patience.
 At the time of writing, it downloads >14 million sequences from [BOLD](https://boldsystems.org/) and >1.2 million sequences from [NCBIs nt database](https://www.ncbi.nlm.nih.gov/nuccore/?term=).
 Generating this database is unfortunately not as smooth-sailing as one could hope for, and this is largely due to heavy traffic on the BOLD servers.

 Do note that creation of this reference database does not include any dereplication (as suggested by the CRABS software developers).
 I mainly use the [MetaBarFlow](https://github.com/evaegelyng/MetaBarFlow/tree/master) pipeline for analyzing metabarcoding data, and the downstream taxonomic identification script takes into account the amount of hits to each taxon for a given query sequence.
 This would clearly not be possible if the input file for creating the reference database has been dereplicated.

-As a note to myself, I should probably look into including representative bacterial sequences in this reference database, as co-amplification of prokaryotes is likely to occur when amplifying this genetic region.

 To build this database, make sure your environment is activated and run the following script.